Cooking in The Keys

 How To Select & Store Green Beans

-Refrigerate green beans in a plastic bag and use them as soon as possible.
-They will keep for about a week.
+Store unwashed green beans in a plastic bag or produce bag in the refrigerator.
+For the best flavor and texture, use them within a few days, though they will keep for up to a week.

 snapping the ends off green beans.